 “Until we can manage time, we can manage nothing else.”Peter F. Drucker

-For most kids, their schedules and priorities have been managed for them.
+For most young adults, their schedules and priorities have been managed for them.
 Independence means unprecedented freedom and responsibility.
-Not knowing how to manage their time well can lead to missed deadlines, increased stress, and poorer performance at school or in the workplace.
-This is a particular struggle for youth who came out of the foster care system.
+Not knowing how to manage their time leads to missed deadlines, increased stress, and poorer performance at school or in the workplace.
+This is a particular struggle for youth who age out of the foster care system.

 It has been said that time is money, but the argument can be made that time is more valuable than money.

 As founder and CEO of Life Hack, Leon Ho put it

 “If you lose money, you might get a chance to make it back; but a wasted hour is irreplaceable.”Leon Ho

 A Good Use Of Your Time

 Being busy doesn’t mean you’re being productive.
 You can be very busy, without living out your priorities or moving closer to your goals.
 It’s a frustrating and disappointing place to be and not a good use of your time.

 As you probably know we are living in an age of unprecedented speed and volume of information.
 This has led many of us to feel like we are dealing with an information overload.
 But according to David Allen, creator of the “GTD” (get things done) method, when we get stuck, it’s not due to an issue of information overload, but a decision-making overload.